 Table 3 shows the typical requirements in this use case.
 Communication distances from a few cm, assuming connection between servers arranged vertically within server racks, to a few m assuming connection between racks.

-Regarding the propagation environment, it is necessary to consider both LoS and NLoS which assumes an office model where building materials with comparatively low permeability (high reflectivity) are utilized, but if we envision a special case where the server rack is placed near the wall surface and cable connections between rear panels are replaced by THz communication link, a two-wave model can be applied between rear panels.
+Regarding the propagation environment, it is necessary to consider both LoS and NLoS which assumes an office model where building materials with comparatively low permeability (high reflectivity) are utilized, but if we envision a special case where the server rack is placed near the wall surface and cable connections between rear panels are replaced by THz communication link, a two-ray model can be applied between rear panels.

 Figure 3